Projeto-Pindorama/mitzune/README.txt

 "Learning the Korn Shell" is a paid book, but can be found for free in some "Milk (doc)store" from Ukraine.
-"Programação Shell Linux" is also a paid book, but an older version from around 2010 (the 8th edition) can be found in some site whose name recalls "doceiro" (the portuguese word for "confectioner").
+"Programação Shell Linux" is also a paid book, but an older version from around 2010 (the 8th edition) can be found in some site whose name sounds like "doceiro" (the portuguese word for "confectioner").

 Although Bash is used here, I prefer the Korn Shell syntax for the most part of things.
 I just didn't ported Mitzune 100% for Korn Shell yet because of other